SkywardApps/popcorn/docs/dotnet/DotNetTutorialExpandFrom.md

 }
 ```

-Now, it doesn't really matter how we declare the mapping of the base EmployeeProjection class, but let's say we quickly want to declare the mapping
+Now, it doesn't really matter how we set the mapping of the base EmployeeProjection class, but let's say we quickly want to set the mapping
 for the ManagerProjection.
 All we need to do is add the ExpandFrom attribute to our Manager projection and we are done!
 ```csharp